AncientMariner/TDD-Katas/README.md

 How many ways are there to make change for a dollar using these common coins?
 (1 dollar = 100 cents).

 ---

+###  Leap Year :

+Write a function that returns true or false depending on whether its input integer is a leap year or not.

+A leap year is defined as one that is divisible by 4, but is not otherwise divisible by 100 unless it is also divisble by 400.

+For example, 2001 is a typical common year and 1996 is a typical leap year, whereas 1900 is an atypical common year and 2000 is an atypical leap year.

+---